Ultrasound-guided Nerve/Myofascial Plane Hydrodissection

 This procedure can only be done safely under ultrasound visualization to pinpoint choke point areas and avoid damage to surrounding structures, i.e., blood/lymphatic vessels or going into nerve fibers.

 The injected fluid creates a “halo” around the nerve to cushion it.
 This creation of space via injected fluid relieves the pressure off the nerve from the surrounding muscles and separates the nerve from restrictive adhesions or “webs” made by tissue, fascia (connective tissue lining of muscles), post-surgical scar tissue, or adjacent structures like bony spurs, etc.

 Such adhesions restrict the nerve’s mobility and function, causing irritation, enlargement, and chronic pain.

-Patients will usually seek out this treatment after having exhausted standards of care with respect to pain management, including acupuncture, physiotherapy and/or surgical interventions.
+Patients will usually seek out this treatment after having exhausted standards of care concerning pain management, including acupuncture, physiotherapy, and/or surgical interventions.

 - Chronic / non-responsive lower back, shoulder, joint or musculoskeletal pain

 - Nerve impingements due to anatomical defects, trauma or surgery